 The Diagnostic and Statistical Manual for Mental Disorders (DSM) is a diagnostic manual owned by just about every psychologist in the world.
 But up until the early 2000s, there was no comparable manual with the systematic classification of positive human traits and values.

-In fact, between 1887 and 2001, for every 21 psychology studies related to a negative topic, there was only one related to a positive aspect of life.
+In fact, between 1887 and 2001, for every 17 psychology studies related to the topic of negative emotions, there was only one related to positive emotions (Myers, 2015).
 A few researchers tackled topics like creativity, optimism, and wisdom, but there was no theory or overarching framework uniting them.

 Before World War II, psychology had three main missions: